OBOFoundry/OBOFoundry.github.io/docs/Policy_for_OBO_namespace_and_associated_PURL_requests.md

 # Process #

-## OBO ##
+## OBO PURLs##
-  1. While there are no review requirements, participation in the OBO Foundry implies willingness to discuss your project and collaboratively develop it.
+  1. While there are no review requirements for an OBO Foundry PURL, participation in the OBO Foundry implies willingness to discuss your project and collaboratively develop it.
 You are strongly encouraged to build upon the existing suite of ontologies available in the [OBO library](http://obofoundry.org).
-  1. We recommend projects be orthogonal to each other (i.e., no domain overlap).
+  1. We recommend projects be orthogonal to each other (i.e. no domain overlap).
 For those classes that are common across multiple resources (e.g., the class _cell_) we recommend importing terms from an already existing ontology.
-At a minimum, we expect attribution of existing work.
+Application ontologies (those developed for specific data integration tasks) should reuse terms from existing OBO Foundry domain ontologies.
+At a minimum, we expect attribution of existing work, specifically through the use of PURLs for individual terms and ontologies.

 ## Status of ontology development ##

   1. A project should exist, with work started.
 We will not "pre-book" prefixes and domains for potential future resources.
+  1. A project must be doing original work within the biological ontology community.
+      * We will not provide namespaces for projects that are issuing new identifier for existing ontologies.
+      * If there is clear overlap with an existing domain ontology, you must demonstrate a good faith effort to work with that ontology to provide any new terms needed.
   1. The required namespace must be available.
   1. The resource must be publicly available when released.
+The general expectation is that the ontology source code is available on a public repository such as GitHub.
   1. There must be a contact person for the resource.
-We ask that the contact person for resources be subscribed to our main communication channel, the obo-discuss list.
+The contact person for resources must be subscribed to our main communication channel, the obo-discuss list.
   1. The requestor and/or contact person should be ready to discuss issues such as whether the ontology is orthogonal, whether there is potential to collaborate with existing efforts.
   1. It is expected that solicitation of a prefix is done _before_ the prefix is used for identifiers.
 A common strategy is to develop an ontology, request a prefix, and translate the initial URIs used to the PURLs some time before the initial release.  **There is no guarantee that you will be granted your prefix, even if you have been using it in your file**.

-## Information needed for a prefix request ##
+## Requesting the prefix ##

-You must first make your ontology available via a stable URL.
-Provide this to us, together with the following metadata:
+  1. First send an email to [obo-discuss](mailto:obo-discuss@googlegroups.com) with your request to allow community feedback (you may need to [apply to join group](https://groups.google.com/forum/#!forum/obo-discuss) first.)

+  1. Submit your request to [our tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues).
+Select `New Issue` and then select `New Ontology Request`.
+To request a new PURL/namespace you must provide a stable URL (in a public repository) for the ontology, as well as the following metadata:

  * id: prefix of ontology in lowercase, e.g. mobo, uberon, chebi, cl
  * title: concise title of your ontology
  * home page: this can be a GitHub URL
  * contact: name, email and github username
  * tracker: URL of issue tracker (typically GitHub)

-Note that we recommend you set up an ontology repository in GitHub using the [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit).
+ We recommend you set up an ontology repository in GitHub using the [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit).
 This will create the required metadata fields for you.

-## Requesting the prefix ##

-The requests proceeds in 2 steps:

-  1. First send an email to [obo-discuss](mailto:obo-discuss@googlegroups.com) with your request to allow community feedback (you may need to [apply to join group](https://groups.google.com/forum/#!forum/obo-discuss) first.)

-  1. Submit your request to [our tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues)

   1. (Optional) make a Pull Request on [OBOFoundry.github.io](https://github.com/OBOFoundry/OBOFoundry.github.io) and [purl.obolibrary.org/](https://github.com/OBOFoundry/purl.obolibrary.org/)